Regius Professor of Divinity

-A Lutheran lay theologian, Prof. McFarland took up the Regius Professorship at Cambridge in 2015.
+Prof. McFarland took up his current appointment at Cambridge in 2015.
 He received his first degree in Classics from Trinity College (Hartford) before going on to study theology at the Union Theological Seminary (New York), the Lutheran School of Theology at Chicago, and Yale University, where he earned his doctorate under the direction of Kathryn Tanner.
-He held his first academic appointment at the University of Aberdeen, where he taught from 1998-2005.
-He then moved to Emory’s University’s Candler School of Theology, where he was the inaugural holder of the Bishop Mack B. and Rose Stokes Chair in Theology and served as Associate Dean of Faculty and Academic Affairs, as well as teaching in the Laney Graduate School.
+He has previously taught at the University of Aberdeen (1998-2005) and Emory’s University’s Candler School of Theology (2005-2015), where he was the inaugural holder of the Bishop Mack B. and Rose Stokes Chair in Theology.

 Prof. McFarland’s scholarship focuses on contemporary articulations of Christian doctrine that attend both to the concerns of the catholic tradition, broadly conceived, and to the voices of Christians not consistently represented in that tradition.
 His current research centres on Christology, with particular focus on the merits of the Chalcedonian definition over against post-Enlightenment alternatives.
 Other areas of interest include the doctrine of creation, theological anthropology, the use of the Bible in theology, and the theology of Maximus the Confessor.

-Prof. McFarland is open to supervising doctoral research in any of the traditional loci of Christian dogmatics, most especially with candidates interested in bringing traditional (especially patristic and Reformation-era) sources into dialogue with contemporary social and ecclesial concerns.
+Prof. McFarland is open to supervising doctoral research in any of the traditional loci of Christian dogmatics, most especially with candidates interested in bringing traditional sources into dialogue with contemporary ecclesial concerns.

 - From Nothing: A Theology of Creation.
 Louisville, KY: Westminster John Knox, 2014